Before java 8 an interface can have only constant variables and abstract methods. Java 8 and 9 introduced some new features

 - The access modifier of default methods are implicitly

-. - The class implementing such interface are not required to implement default methods.
+public. - The class implementing such interface are not required to implement default methods.
 If needed, implementing class can override default methods.

 Default methods enable you to add new functionality to the interfaces of your application and ensures that your old version of code won't break as it doesn't force the classes to implement this.
 Before java 8 adding new method in an interface broke the classes which already had implemented that interface.